 - Strengthening your pelvic floor muscles with Kegel exercises

 Other treatment options may include medication to relieve the incontinence.
-There is a new medication covered by Medicare that doesn’t have the negative side-effects of earlier options.
-Additionally, there are electro-stimulation devices that can help distract the bladder and reduce the urgency to urinate.
+New medications covered by Medicare don’t have the harmful side effects of earlier options.
+There are also electro-stimulation devices that can help distract the bladder and reduce the urgency to urinate.

-In some cases, SUI can be severe and require corrective surgery.
+In some cases, incontinence can be severe and require corrective surgery.

-Talk to your doctor about different options.
-You should not let SUI cause you to miss activities or otherwise alter your life.
-It can be treated.
-There are several treatment options available, however, before deciding on a treatment option you should know all the risks and benefits.
+Take this quiz and talk to your doctor about different options.
+You should not let incontinence cause you to miss activities or alter your life.
+There are several treatment options available.